sri-megha/talentscout-ai-hiring-assistant/README (1).markdown

 - The chatbot uses simulated data and does not persist any information, aligning with GDPR-compliant practices.
 - For a live demo, a video walkthrough can be provided via a tool like Loom (not included in this submission).

-## Contact
-For any questions or feedback, please reach out via the Career Portal submission or email (provided during screening).

-Thank you for reviewing my submission!